 The man with the knife glances at him then nods at one of the others who walked over, taking the rag off Luke’s mouth.
 “The blue rose?
 You’re looking for it?” he asks, panting in between words.
 The man with the knife lowered it from his mother’s shaking neck.
 “I’ll take you to it!”
 Luke yells.

-The man was about to leave the greenhouse.
+The man was about to leave the greenhouse with Blue in hand.
 The wind was picking up sounding like anger wolves as the dead flowers begin to moan and groan.
 “My, my, you’ve really done it this time,” a woman’s voice spoke from nowhere, and then she starts to giggle.
 The man stares down at the pot he’s holding, he screams and drops it.

-Luke yells, ‘No!’
-“I’m fine, dear,” the voice was coming from Blue as the rose petals start to spin with a bright light flash the men, and Luke turned away as it intensifies.
-“Didn’t your mothers ever tell you not to mess with someone that made a deal with a demon?” a woman asks as she smiled with blue lips, the men look stunned at the woman that stood in front of them.
-Luke’s eyes widen as he backs away.
+“I’m fine, dear,” The voice was coming from Blue as the rose petals start to spin with a bright light flash the men, and Luke turned away as it intensifies.
+“Didn’t your mothers ever warn you not to murder someone that made a deal with a demon?” a woman asks as she smiled with blue lips, the men look stunned at the woman that stood in front of them.
+Luke’s eyes widen as he backs away, knowing who she was.

 Blue’s skin is a pale blue color, as her eyes are bright icy blue that shined, and her pupils are snake-like.
 Her dark blue hair is long that’s done up into two braided ponytails, on top of her head are two ram horns that are dark green with tiny red thorns on them.
-Blue’s poofy dress stops at her knees and the same blue as her lips with a green ribbon going around her waist that’s tied into a bow on her back.
+Blue’s poofy dress stops at her knees as it’s the same blue as her lips with a green ribbon going around her waist that’s tied into a bow.
 The socks that go all the way up her legs are the same color as the ribbon but have dark green leaves on them with dark green high-heels to match.

-“Luke, it’s okay now,” Blue spoke lightly with the same honey-sweet tone like his mother had.
+“Luke, it’s okay now,” Blue spoke lightly with the same honey-sweet tone as his mother had.
 Luke opens his eyes.
-Blue’s kneeling in front of him, she didn’t have any blood on her, but there’s blood all over the greenhouse as the dying flowers were colorful and bright once more.
+Blue’s kneeling in front of him, she didn’t have any blood on her, but there’s blood all over the greenhouse, and the dying flowers were colorful and bright once more.

 Blue puts a hand on his back as he starts to cry.
 “He knows you’re sorry, dear.
 Come now, we need to go.”
-Luke glances at her then nodded slowly.
-He put his arm out.
+Luke glances at her then nodded slowly he put his arm out.
 Blue grips it lightly.
 The same bright light shined.
 Luke looks away when he looks back to his arm.
 A rose’s steam was twisted around his arm.
-The thorns dug into his skin, but it didn’t hurt nor bled.
+The thorns dug into his skin; however, it didn’t hurt nor bled.
 The rose was on top of his hand, shining that bright blue color.